tiram-isu/3DCV-workshop3/test.md

     </tr>
 </table>

-### V2: Dice in more diffuse light, circled by camera
+#### V2: Dice in more diffuse light, circled by camera
-156 images
-In this version, the dice were placed on a static table and the camera was moved around them, capturing images from different angles.
+In this version, the dice were placed on a static table and the camera was moved around them, capturing 156 images from different angles using Polycam again.
 The lighting was kept consistent to avoid the issues seen in the first version.
 Also, since the camera did not have to be fixed, we captured images from different heights and not just the same level.
 The images below show the dice from different angles, with the numbers clearly visible.\
 In addition to the camera moving instead of the dice, the lighting was also more diffuse, which means that the dice reflect the light more evenly.
 This leads to a more consistent appearance of the dice in the images, as seen in the first three images below.
 Still, the fourth image shows that the dice still reflect the light differently depending on the camera angle.
 Again, the 4-sided die appears brighter.
 However, this issue is not as pronounced as in the first version, since the camera was moved around the object and not the other way around.

+Input images:
 <table>
     <tr>
         <td><img src="./dice/v2/2.jpg"></td>